-The old town is based around the Naxi style of architecture with cobbled streets and fresh mountain streams flowing through the town like a life blood.
+The old town is based around the Naxi style of architecture with cobbled streets and fresh mountain streams flowing through the town like a lifeblood.
 Locally grown fruit and food stalls are everywhere and there is the smell of spice in the air.
-As the sun goes down red lanterns light up around the city casting a soft red glow tranquility of this place.
+As the sun goes down red lanterns light up around the city casting a soft red glow tranquillity of this place.
 The Blossom Hill Boutique Hotel awaits me with its vast baths and airy rooms based around a traditional courtyard, it could not be more relaxing.

 Days 8-9: The matriarchs

 The next place on my list to visit is Lugu Lake (5).
 After a six hour drive along fairly rugged roads and terrain I am rewarded with one of the most beautiful scenes in China; the lake itself.
 Lugu is also home to one of the last remaining matriarchal societies in the world; the Mosuo people.
 Here it is the women that run the households and make the business decisions.

 Back to Lijiang.
 Staying at the beautiful Zen Garden Guesthouse I get to take part in a local tea ceremony.
 With over 80 different kinds of tea at our disposal, I am amazed by the dedication to the art and how every aspect of the ceremony has such depth of meaning.
 The next day I continue north, toward the base of the Tibetan Plateau.
 On the way I stop off at the Tiger Leaping Gorge (6).
 Raging torrents flow through this gorge, which then lead on to become one of the main tributaries of the larger Yangtze River.